adyates/ksw-school-scrape/README.md

 ## Setup

-This project requires Python 2.7+.
+This project requires Python 3, and is developed against 3.7.1+.

 Run the following to start the notebook properly:
 ```